 - Classification of Special Characteristics, if indicated

-- Actions are developed to address high risk Severity and Occurrence combinations, defined in the Q-1 Criticality Matrix.
+- Actions are developed to address high risk Severity and Occurrence combinations, defined in the Quality-One Criticality Matrix

-Path 3 Development involves the addition of Detection Controls to prevent a design flaw (for Design FMEA) or Cause and/or a Failure Mode that may reach a customer (for Process FMEA).
+Path 3 Development involves the addition of Detection Controls that verify that the design meets requirements (for Design FMEA) or cause and/or failure mode, if undetected, may reach a customer (for Process FMEA).